bartczernicki/Articles/20230129-MeasuringSalesPerformanceUsingSimpleStatisticalModels/Readme.md

 In the job interview scenario shown above:
 - A new "rockstar salesperson" interviews for a sales position.
 A sales leader estimates that they will produce triple than the current team
-- If an average sales performance is $1 million/year, doubling this "rockstar salesperson's" performance would be $3 million/year
+- Historically, an average sales person performs at $1 million/year, tripling this "rockstar salesperson's" performance would lead to a performance expectation of $3 million/year
-- The regression to the mean formula states that it is more likely this "rockstar salesperson" will be closer to the average and not optimistic outlier.
+- The **regression to the mean** formula states that it is more likely this "rockstar salesperson" will be closer to the average and not optimistic outlier.
 Their sales performance should be estimated closer to the average: $1 million/year + $2 million/year * 30% = $1.6 million/year
 - The sales leader can still account for the salesperson to perform considerably better, but **regression to the mean** calibrates the estimate conservatively

 To avoid making an overly optimistic sales forecast for a new salesperson, it's important to consider multiple factors when assigning a performance quota, such as the salesperson's skills, experience, and the market conditions that they will be operating in.
 However, when considering one main factor (job interview/resume) it is best to calibrate the performance expecations closer to the average.
 This can help to ensure that the new hire's sales performance is sustainable and in line with expectations.